tektoncd/triggers/docs/getting-started/README.md

 ## Add Ingress and GitHub-Webook Tasks

-We will need an ingress to handle incoming webhooks and we will make use of our new ingress by configuring Github with our GitHub Task.
+We will need an ingress to handle incoming webhooks and we will make use of our new ingress by configuring GitHub with our GitHub Task.

 First lets create our ingress Task.